api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

 The Api3ServerV1 contract powers dAPIs on the OEV Network, which are used in OevAuctionHouse contract to compute collateral and protocol fee from the bid amount.
-Note that this chain is not listed on the API3 market, because the OEV Network is primarily intended to be used for the OEV auctions.
+Note that this chain is not officially listed on the API3 market, because the OEV Network is primarily intended to be used for the OEV auctions.

 ## OevAuctionHouse